The Best Cheap Cat Food

 In our calculations, we think a combination of dry and wet is the ideal value compromise, so we’re recommending both a cheap dry cat food and an inexpensive wet cat food.
 What’s the best wet-dry food balance for cats?
 We’ll leave the mix up to you, depending on your budget.

-Is your cat refusing to drink enough water?
+Is your cat refusing to drink water?
 Have you considered that maybe it’s an ergonomics issue?
-Was your cat ever a stray?
 Here are our thoughts on getting your cat to drink.

 Cheap Cat Foods Precepts